desecho/blog/content/posts/macos-and-windows-apps.md

 ## Browsers

 - [Chrome](https://www.google.com/intl/en/chrome/browser/) — The browser built by Google.
-- [Firefox](http://www.mozilla.org/en-US/firefox/new/) — Get the browser that protects what’s important.
-No shady privacy policies or back doors for advertisers.
-Just a lightning fast browser that doesn’t sell you out.

-## Downloaders

-- [Free Download Manager](http://freedownloadmanager.org) — It's a powerful modern download accelerator and organizer for Windows, macOS, Android, and Linux.
-- [Deluge](https://deluge-torrent.org/) — Deluge is a lightweight, Free Software, cross-platform BitTorrent client.

 ## TV/Movies/Streaming

 - [Kodi](https://kodi.tv/) — Kodi spawned from the love of media.
 It is media center and entertainment hub that brings all your digital media together into a beautiful and user friendly package.
 It is 100% free and open source, very customisable and runs on a wide variety of devices.
 It is supported by a dedicated team of volunteers and a huge community.
 - [Twitch Desktop App](https://app.twitch.tv/) — Everything you love about Twitch plus a ton of games and mods.
-- [Plex](https://www.plex.tv/) — Plex brings together all the media that matters to you.
-- [OBS Studio](https://obsproject.com/) — Free and open source software for video recording and live streaming.

 ## Miscellaneous